syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 ## Finding contents in a Word document

-You can find the first occurrence of a particular text within a single paragraph in the document using **Find** method and its next occurrence using **FindNext** method.
+You can find the first occurrence of a particular text within a single paragraph in the document by using **Find** method and its next occurrence by using **FindNext** method.
 You can also find a particular text pattern in the document.

-The following code snippet illustrates how to find a particular text and its next occurrence in the document.
+The following code example illustrates how to find a particular text and its next occurrence in the document.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);

-//Find the first occurrence of a particular text in the document
+//Finds the first occurrence of a particular text in the document

 TextSelection textSelection = document.Find("as graphical contents", false, true);

-//Get the found text as single text range
+//Gets the found text as single text range

 WTextRange textRange = textSelection.GetAsOneRange();

-//Modify the text
+//Modifies the text

 textRange.Text = "Replaced text";

-//Set highlight color
+//Sets highlight color

 textRange.CharacterFormat.HighlightColor = Color.Yellow;

-//Find the next occurrence of a particular text from the previous paragraph
+//Finds the next occurrence of a particular text from the previous paragraph

 textSelection = document.FindNext(textRange.OwnerParagraph, "paragraph", true, false);

-//Get the found text as single text range
+//Gets the found text as single text range

 WTextRange range = textSelection.GetAsOneRange();

-//Set bold formatting
+//Sets bold formatting

 range.CharacterFormat.Bold = true;

-//Save and close the document
+//Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx);